Updated on September 18

 Requirements for visas and Covid testing vary by country.

 Croatia requires Ukrainian tourists have a negative Covid-19 test done within 48 hours of arrival.

-Montenegro & Albania require 14 day self-isolation
+Albania and Slovenia require 14 day self-isolation.

-From July 31 – August 31 Bulgaria will allow Ukrainians to enter without a negative Covid-19 test or quarantine.
+From July 31 – September 30 Bulgaria will allow Ukrainians to enter without a negative Covid-19 test or quarantine.

 The EU will allow Ukrainians to enter for study, business, work, health care, diplomacy, transit and trucking.
 Documented proof of need to enter is required.
 Border guards at different checkpoints may interpret rules differently.

 It is unlikely that the Schengen area will open its borders to unrestricted travel from Ukraine in the near future.
 The EU takes into account economic, social and epidemiological factors: the number of new coronavirus cases in the last 14 days and per 100,000 population should be near or below the EU average.